opencpn-radar-pi/radar_pi/README.md

 @Hakansv did a lot of testing and contributed the idle timer, and contributed work on the translations.

 @douwefokkema also tested a lot and implemented the heading on radar functionality, optimised the OpenGL drawing, implemented the refresh rate code and optimised the target trails code.
+Douwe also made the MARPA and ARPA functionality.

 @seandepagnier shader support and some optimizations.